craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 ###### Areas of Operation
 - [[The Places...#The Factory]] & [[The Places...#The Base]]
+	- *Troopers* fight against *Mercenaries* and *Militants* for control of the Industrial Section.
 - [[The Places...#The City]] & [[The Places...#The Village]]
+	- Contracts between *Militants* and *Troopers* mean they work together here.
+	- *Troopers* and *Militants* fight against *Fallen*, *Mercenaries*, and *Extramis* here.
 - [[The Places...#The Temple]]
 - [[The Places...#The Shipyard]]
+	- Our beloved shipyard, the Trooper Commons Headquarters are within the Ship itself.

 ##### Fallen
 Deep within the Walled ruins, there is some artifact that the White Flame was attempting to destroy when it came to this place so long ago.
 Those who travel too deep are said to rarely return, and when they do, they are not the same, raving about the *glorious flame* and it's *beautiful oblivion*.
 The only mercy for them is death.
 They are beyond reason.
 Resist them.